epics-rip/exampleCPP/ChannelArchiverService/CHANNEL_ARCHIVER_SERVICE__README.txt

 EXAMPLES
 --------

-The server is run as follows
+The server is run as follows:

+    % start_server [-S service_name] [index_1 ... index_n]

+E.g.

     % ./start_server
+    % ./start_server -S dccthist data/DCCT/index
-    % ./start_server data/DCCT/index dccthist
+    % ./start_server data/fredjanet/index data/DCCT/index

-start_server calls the ArchiverService executable (which should be bin/$EPICS_HOST_ARCH/ArchiverServiceRPC) supplying two arguments.
-The first is the service name, the second the location of the index file.
-By default start_server supplies the index file in data/fredjanet and the service name archiveService.
+start_server calls the ArchiverService executable (which should be bin/$EPICS_HOST_ARCH/ArchiverServiceRPC) supplying the service name and the locations of the index files.
+By default start_server supplies the index file in data/fredjanet and the service name "archiveService".
 Should you wish to use other data or another service name then these should be supplied as arguments or the defaults changed.
+The service name is supplied with the -S option.
+Subsequent arguments are one or more index files.

 The following are examples of running the client using the bash script gethist: